smartaquametering/smartPhotometer/README.md

 # smartPhotometer

-Easy-to-use OpenSource LED spectrophotometers for **measurement of the absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.
+Easy-to-use OpenSource smartPhotometer/smartSpectrometer for **measurement of the transmission/absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.

-smartPhotometer for analytics of aqueous solutions works with ultraviolet, visible and infrared light ranges, by wavelengths around 375 up to 850 nm.
+smartPhotometer/smartSpectrometer for analytics of aqueous solutions works with ultraviolet, visible and near infrared light ranges, by wavelengths around 330 up to 940 nm.

 smartColorimeter allows **CIE compliant measurements of colors** and their transformation into various color spaces and color systems including the determination of **colour differences to common color indices/references** according to classic as well as modern standards (ΔE CIE 1976, ΔE CIE 1994, ΔE CIE 2000, ΔE CMC(1:1), ΔE CMC(2:1), ΔE DIN99).